 I have used different timer/monitoring tools, too, like Time Doctor, Worksnaps, HubStaff, ActivTrak etc. because some clients do require me to install a monitoring tool.
 Whenever they don’t, I use my OfficeMA and send them a report once a task, assignment, or project is done.

 Calling long distance is costly.
 But thanks to the marvels of the Internet, we now have Voice Over Internet Protocol (VOIP).
-One of the early apps on communication is Skype.
-When I was using Windows, I used the desktop version.
+One of the early apps on communication is Skype with its desktop version.
 Now, I’m using the web-based Skype.
 This version is convenient for me.
 Aside from making a call, I can do a video call, chat, and even share files.

 Trello is my project management/collaboration/organization tool.
 It applies the Kanban method by using boards, lists, and cards.
 It is also a freemium app and I’ve been using it since 2015.
 Upgrade starts at $9.99 USD per user per month.